 - following any other conditions the judge imposes.

-- within 120 days of their scheduled release date from their jail sentence, and
+- within 120 days of your scheduled release date from your jail sentence and

-In addition, to qualify for WF, an inmate must be gainfully employed for at least 35 hours per week.
-Plus, there are usually rules regarding the type of job an inmate performs.
-For example, a job:
+Furthermore, you must be gainfully employed for at least 35 hours per week.
+Plus, your job:

 - must allow job site checks and telephone checks by WF staff,

-- cannot be directly related to the offense an inmate committed,
+- cannot be directly related to the offense you committed,

 - cannot involve the use of weapons, and